rudrat04/VMS-Time-Series-Forecasting/README.md

- # Forecast Application

-## Web app developed with Streamlit & Prophet
+ # VMS Time Series Forecasting

 This application is a front end for forecasting using Prophet library.
-[Application link](https://share.streamlit.io/giandata/forecast-app/forecastapp.py)

 The app structure follow the process of building and evaluating a forecast: